Jamie Kellner: Fox Broadcasting Company

-In 1986, he was the first executive hired by Rupert Murdoch and Barry Diller to develop a fourth television network to compete with the big three.
-At Fox, he was charged with building the affiliate network, selling programming to advertisers, and the establishment of relations with program producers.
+In 1986, when News Corp. chairman and Fox owner Rupert Murdoch and Fox Inc. chairman Barry Diller made the decision to create a fourth television network to compete with the big three, Kellner would be the first executive hired by Diller to develop this new network.
+At Fox, Kellner was charged with building the affiliate network, selling programming to advertisers, and the establishment of relations with program producers.
+During the early days of Fox, Kellner and Diller were regarded as the two people having the most oversight of the network's programming.

 Kellner was present at the establishment of the Fox Broadcasting Company and held the position as chairman of 20th Century Fox Television from 1986 to 1993.
 Among the shows that emerged during Kellner's seven years at Fox were The Simpsons, Married... with Children, Beverly Hills, 90210, Melrose Place and In Living Color.
 Those shows held the fledgling "web" together until Fox shocked the television world by winning partial rights to the National Football League (NFL) in 1994 from CBS; that, as well as channel upgrades in many markets due to Fox's alliance and merger with New World Communications, made Fox a legitimate fourth network.
-Kellner resigned from Fox in January 1993, departing one year after former Fox Inc chairman Barry Diller also departed from the company.
+Kellner resigned from Fox in January 1993, departing one year after Diller also departed from the company.